-We expect everyone's behaviour to reflect our school values of Respect, Collaboration, Curiosity, Resilience and Equity.
+We expect everyone's behaviour to be ready, respectful and safe.
 We believe that when all adults behave in this way then children will also do the same.
 We want all our children to feel valued and cared for at all times, remembering that we are the weather that creates the climate.